-Coronavirus (CoV) is a family virus, which is spread and transmitted between animals and people.
+Coronavirus (CoV) is a family virus that is spread and transmitted between animals and people.
 Severe Acute Respiratory Syndrome (SARS-CoV) and Middle East Respiratory Syndrome (MERS-CoV) are some of the fatal diseases caused in the past by various strands of CoV.
-Among coronaviruses, the novel Coronavirus (COVID-2019) is a new strand of virus that was previously not found in human beings.
+Among coronaviruses, the novel coronavirus (COVID-2019) is a new strand of virus that was previously not found in human beings.

 What is Coronavirus (COVID-19)?

-Coronavirus aka COVID-19 (Coronavirus Diseases 2019) is a contagious disease that is caused by Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).
-The virus was first discovered in Wuhan, China in November 2019.
+Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) is the disease that causes Coronavirus, also known as COVID-19 (Coronavirus Diseases 2019).
+The virus was first discovered in Wuhan, China, in November 2019.
 Then, the virus leads to a worldwide pandemic.

 COVID-19 is a contagious disease that transfers through contact with an infected person.
-Also, they can transmit by breathing from airborne droplets or particles contaminated by the virus.
+Additionally, they can spread the virus by breathing in airborne droplets or particles.
 The risk of spreading the virus is high when a mass of people gather.

-When a person is infected by the Coronavirus, the case can be mild or can be extremely critical.
-If the case is mild then it cannot be that serious and can be treated by home remedy.
-But when the case is too critical then he/she should take to the hospital for advanced treatment.
+When a person contracts the coronavirus, the situation may be minor or extremely serious.
+If the condition is mild, it cannot be that serious and is treatable with a home remedy.
+But when the case is too critical, he/she should take it to the hospital for advanced treatment.

 After the pandemic, lots of testing methods have been developed to diagnose the virus.
-There are three standard methods in which the disease is detected by the virus’s nucleic acid.
+The virus's nucleic acid can identify the disease using three common methods.

-The test includes a real-time reverse transcription-polymerase chain reaction (rRT-PCR), transcription-mediated amplification (TMA), and reverse transcription loop-mediated isothermal amplification (RT-LAMP) from a nasopharyngeal swab.
+On the test, a nasopharyngeal swab is used for a real-time reverse transcription-polymerase chain reaction (rRT-PCR), transcription-mediated amplification (TMA), and reverse transcription loop-mediated isothermal amplification (RT-LAMP).

-The spread of the Coronavirus can be controlled by maintaining social distancing and the best way is to wear a mask properly.
+Maintaining social distance is the best way to stop the coronavirus from spreading, and wearing a mask properly is that distance.
 Always wash your hands with soap and water.
 Another alternative way is to use alcohol-based hand rubs.

 Coronavirus Symptoms

-When a person is infected by the Coronavirus he does not show symptoms immediately.
+When a person contracts the coronavirus, he does not immediately exhibit symptoms.
 On average, it takes two to seven days to show symptoms after infection.
 In some cases, it can even take up to 2 weeks.

 The common symptoms of Coronavirus include headache, loss of smell and taste, common cold, cough, muscle pain, sore throat, fever, diarrhea, and breathing difficulties.
 An infected person may have only some symptoms but can change in the time interval.